stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 key hash.

-_Bitcoin P2WSH-P2SH_:  This algorithm takes the ECDSA recoverable signatures and pbulic key encoding bytes, as well as any given public keys, and converts them into a multisig P2WSH witness program.
+_Bitcoin P2WSH-P2SH_:  This algorithm takes the ECDSA recoverable signatures and public key encoding bytes, as well as any given public keys, and converts them into a multisig P2WSH witness program.
 It then generates a P2SH redeem script from the witness program, and obtains the address's public key hash from the Hash160 of the redeem script.